alexwlchan/alexwlchan.net/src/_drafts/attribution-gets-axed.md

 ---
 layout: post
-title: We all lose when credit is cut
+title: What we lose when art is anonymised
-summary:
+summary: |
+  A lot of art is posted online with the attribution deliberately removed or hidden.
+But we all lose something when art becomes just another piece of disposable content.
 tags:
 ---
 One rabbit hole I can never resist going down is finding the original creator of a piece of art.